 Traces at the AGGV, though by the time you read this, perhaps the Blue Republic show opening at Deluge this Friday (Jan 25th)?

-Last summer, I was in Seattle with my daughter Mia and they had an exhibition of contemporary Australian aboriginal art at the Seattle Art Museum; I am familiar with their collection and recalled that they had a terrific piece by Gloria Petyarre [pictured above: Gloria Petyarre, Leaves, 2002 (detail view)].
-The power of the show as a whole really was remarkable, particularly, I guess, because I had been in this pedagogical framework of walking Mia through the more familiar 20th-century Pop and Minimal and contemporary works on that floor, and this work was just so disarmingly strong and centered by comparison.
-So many of the dialogues we had been having with the other works were about deflection or deference, whereas these located a centre for themselves in a way that really exposed the insecurity of so much of the art-making enterprise.
+Last summer, I was in Seattle with my daughter Mia and they had an exhibition of contemporary Australian aboriginal art at the Seattle Art Museum; I am familiar with their collection and recalled that they had a terrific piece by Gloria Petyarre [Gloria Petyarre, Leaves, 2002].
+The power of the show as a whole really was remarkable, particularly, I guess, because I had been in this pedagogical framework of walking Mia through the more familiar 20th-century Pop and Minimal and contemporary works on that floor, and this work was just so disarmingly strong and centred by comparison.
+So many of the dialogues we had been having with the other [Pop & minimalist] works were about deflection or deference, whereas these located a centre for themselves in a way that really exposed the insecurity of so much of the art-making enterprise.